opencrvs/mosip/README.md

 ## Usage

-The gateway runs by default in port 2024, the same year the first version of the MOSIP integration was created.
+The gateway runs by default in port 2024, the same year the stable version of the MOSIP integration is released.
 The MOSIP-mock service runs in 2024**0**.